marsiitr/Smart-Class-Attendance-System/README.md

    - We can link a google sheet with attendance along with proper time and date so that every member can watch himself.
 ## 7. Team Members:
    - ANNU SHREE
    - DEVJIT
-   - RISHIKA
+   - RISHIKA CHANDRA
-   - SANCHIT
+   - SANCHIT VERMA
-   - SHEETAL
+   - SHEETAL OJHA
 ## 8. Mentors:
    - RIYA BHALLA
    - SHREEYASH GEDA